 You should turn off any unnecessary accessories, such as:

 Battery Voltage Too Low

-You will need to drive or let your Cadillac idle for at least 30 minutes or longer to charge the battery.
+You must drive or let your Cadillac idle for at least 30 minutes to charge the battery.
 Another option is to use a 12 Volt Battery Charger to bring your Cadillac battery back to fully charged status.

-Follow the steps below to check the battery, charging system, and alternator on Cadillac vehicles.
+Follow the steps below to check the Cadillac vehicle’s battery, charging system, and alternator.